 The easing of travel restrictions is from a government perspective, of course.
 If you feel you still need to self-isolate at home due to medical or other reasons then do so.
 Don’t feel pressured by friends, family, therapists or others to head away from home unless you’re 100% comfortable with it.
 Your health and safety is THE most important consideration.

 If you do venture out, here are some of our tips for safe social distancing.

 Safe Social Distancing – With recreational travel

-With recreational travel finally allowed, it’s tempting to break out of home quickly and not fully consider the consequences.
+With recreational travel finally allowed in most places, it’s tempting to break out of home quickly and not fully consider the consequences.
 Take time to plan well.
 For example:

 - Look into the COVID-19 social distancing, cleanliness and other safety measures put in place at your destination

 - Plan your stops along the way, doing the same research.
 If you know what to expect you can reduce your exposure

 - If stopping to enjoy the sights and sounds of somewhere, think about what surfaces other members of the public might have touched – then think twice about touching them.
 If you have no choice but to touch (eg. handrail), wash your hands well afterwards either with soap or sanitiser.
 If using the latter, make sure it contains at least 60% alcohol and rub it over all the surfaces of your hands then continue rubbing until they feel dry

 - If you have to use public restrooms (the National Public Toilet Map provides great information on accessible toilets) use tissue or paper towel when touching door handles, taps and other parts of the toilet.
 You might even take your own cleaning spray to clean surfaces before touching them.
 Of course, wash your hands thoroughly before you exit